mankai-chow/FuzzifiED.jl/docs/src/index.md

 - Download Julia at [this link](https://julialang.org/downloads/).
 - To Apple Silicon (Mac M1, M2, etc.) users : The support for AArch64 architecture is not guarenteed.
 You may want to use Julia for x86 (Intel or Rosetta) instead of macOS (Apple Silicon).
 - Jupyter Notebook is highly recommended as it allows you to run Julia (and Python) just like running a Mathematica notebook.
 To use Julia in Jupyter Notebook, the package `IJulia` is needed.
+- We are currently trying to train our own GPT ['Getting FuzzifiED'](https://chatgpt.com/g/g-WvSuxsXus-getting-fuzzified), but the performance is not ideal.
+Please help us out.

 ## Outline